 Urgent and Emergency Care

-If an Emergency situation arises whether you are in WHA’s Service Area or outside of the Service Area, call "911" immediately or go directly to the nearest hospital emergency room.
-If you are hospitalized at a non-participating facility because of an emergency, WHA must be notified within twenty-four (24) hours or as soon as possible.
-If you are unable to make the call, have someone else make it for you, such as a family member, friend, or hospital staff member.
+If you are outside WHA’s service area and hospitalized because of an emergency, WHA covers those services.
+However, you must notify WHA within twenty-four (24) hours or as soon as possible to avoid any billing issues.
+If you are unable to make the call, have someone else make it for you, such as a family member, friend or hospital staff member.

-Follow-up care after an emergency room visit is not considered an Emergency situation.
-If you receive Emergency treatment from an emergency room physician or non-participating provider and you return for follow-up care (for example, removal of stitches or redressing a wound), you will be responsible for the cost of the service.
-Contact your PCP for all follow-up care.
-If your health problem requires a specialist, your PCP will refer you to an appropriate Participating Provider, as needed.
+Follow-up care after an emergency room visit is not considered an “emergency” situation.
+If you receive emergency treatment from an emergency room physician or non-participating provider and then return for follow-up care, you are responsible for the cost of the service.